Our Vision, Values and Ethos

 - Hope for the future

-Staverton provides a deep and rich education that encompasses the breadth of human experience.
-This means that we not only teach the academic disciplines but also teach spiritual, moral, social and cultural learning too.
-Throughout a child’s journey through school, they will be taught key values, rooted in scripture.
+Staverton provides a deep and rich education that encompasses not only academic knowledge and skills, but also teach spiritual, moral, social and cultural learning.
+Throughout a child’s journey through school, they will be taught key values, rooted in Christian distinctiveness.

 Below are some examples of how these values are lived out in practice: